mythril-forge/vanilla-spells/spells/level-9/storm-of-vengeance.md

 ### Round 3
 You call six bolts of lightning from the cloud to strike six creatures or objects of your choice beneath the cloud.
 A given creature or object can't be struck by more than one bolt.
-A struck creature must make a Dexterity saving throw.
+A struck creature must make a Dexterity Saving Throw.
 The creature takes `10d6` lightning damage on a failed save, or half as much damage on a successful one.

 ### Round 4